 John “Jay” F. Kearns III

-Jay Kearns is a Special Needs Trust Lawyer in Hartford CT, specializing in elder law.
+Jay Kearns is a Special Needs Trust Lawyer in West Hartford CT who focuses on elder law, estate planning and probate law.

-Jay holds the distinction of being Connecticut’s first attorney to be board certified as an elder law specialist by the National Elder Law Foundation under accreditation by the American Bar Association.
+Jay holds the distinction of being Connecticut’s first attorney to be board certified as an elder law attorney by the National Elder Law Foundation under accreditation by the American Bar Association.

 An inductee of The Phi Beta Kappa Society, the nation’s oldest and most widely known academic honor society, Jay Kearns earned a B.A. in History at Fordham University and his J.D. from the Syracuse University College of Law.

 His commitment to public service extends well beyond his private practice.
 Jay has served on the Board of Directors of several organizations, including: the National Academy of Elder Law Attorneys (NAELA), an association of 4,000 elder law attorneys (1995-2001); The National Elder Law Foundation, an organization which examines and qualifies certified elder law attorneys (1996-2002); HARC, a multi- service organization in Greater Hartford that serves people with intellectual disabilities and their families through support, education and advocacy (2004-2007), and the Connecticut Chapter of the Alzheimer’s Association (2006-2011).
 Jay has also served on the Advisory Board of General Electric Center for Financial Learning (1999-2005).

 Additionally, Jay is co-founder and past president (2005-2006) of the Special Needs Alliance, a national network of disability lawyers, and a past president of the Northern Connecticut Chapter of the Alzheimer’s Association (1997).